Quick answer: What are the different types of coffee?

 8. Doppio

-Doppio is simply a double espresso-ideal for those needing a strong caffeine kick.
+Doppio is simply a double espresso in Italian and best for those needing a strong caffeine kick.
 It delivers twice the intensity of a regular espresso and is often used as a base for other drinks.

 9. Ristretto